In June 2005 I delivered my lecture “If you can read this I can prove God exists” and posted it on my website.

 Because he knows he can’t win.

 I realize that I am not being terribly kind to atheism here (though I am not being unkind to anyone either).
-Atheism needs to be challenged by people of all beliefs, to account for itself.
+The atheist belief system needs to be punched in the face by people of all beliefs, and forced to account for itself.
 The infidels debate and this website www.cosmicfingerprints.com is an open challenge for atheists to provide evidence for the things they believe in.

 And… if the atheist doesn’t know, let’s allow him to admit he doesn’t know, and be kind to him when he makes that admission.